NAFTA NAFTA

 2. The agreement gives foreign corporations the effective ability to overturn court decisions, even those of the supreme court.

-3. The agreement gives foreign corporations the effective right to overturn the rules for organic food labelling.
+3. The agreement gives foreign corporations the effective right to overturn the rules for organic food labeling.
 If a foreign corporation loses sales because their products don’t quality, either the government has to relax the rules to allow them to comply or else compensate them for all current and future lost profits.

 4. These lawsuits are not decided in courts, but by secret tribunals, made up of guess who, industry members!
 Guess who always wins these lawsuits: the corporations or the federal governments?
 These decisions override even the supreme court.
 The new version of chapter 11 wants to keep not only the proceedings secret, but also the rulings.
 The public will never find out about the billions their government is handing out to foreign corporations in Chapter 11 lawsuits.